Alan Ayckbourn: Writing

 In 2022, the first Ayckbourn play in around 60 years premiered in a venue other than Scarborough: All Lies at the Old Laundry in Bowness-on-Windermere.

 Directing

 Although Ayckbourn is best known as a writer, it is said that he only spends 10% of his time writing plays.
 Most of the remaining time is spent directing.

-Ayckbourn began directing at the Scarborough Library Theatre in 1961, with a production of Gaslight by Patrick Hamilton.
+Ayckbourn began directing at the Scarborough Library Theatre in 1961, with a production of Gas Light by Patrick Hamilton.
 During that year and the next, he directed five other plays in Scarborough and, after transferring to the Victoria Theatre, in 1963 directed a further six plays.
 Between 1964 and 1967, much of his time was taken up by various productions of his early successes, Mr. Whatnot and Relatively Speaking and he directed only one play, The Sparrow, which he wrote and which was later withdrawn.
 In 1968, he resumed directing plays regularly, mostly at Scarborough.
 At this time he also worked as a radio drama producer for the BBC, based in Leeds.